 Yin-yang is a beautiful and symmetrical design for use in jewelry.
 While it’s typically black and white, it can be any dark color paired with a lighter color.

 The design is popular in pendants.
 Couples and best friends sometimes wear each half to represent that they are only ever whole when they are together.
 These are perfect to signify a strong, complete relationship with harmonious duality.
 Below is a list of the editor’s top picks featuring the Yin-Yang symbol.

 The design is also beautiful in studs and dangle earrings, as well as used in charms and on bracelets.
 It’s a unisex design and can be formed into both feminine and masculine jewelry.

 Yin-yang art comes in many forms, such as the tiger and dragon yin-yang, yin-yang suns, and nature yin-yangs.
-All of these forms represent balancing of energies, and have been incorporated in feng shui-inspired interior design and even fashion.
+All of these forms represent a balancing of energies and have been incorporated in feng shui-inspired interior design and even fashion.

 Something to note is that although the yin-yang is connected to Taoism and ancient Chinese religion, it’s not viewed as a religious symbol.
 It’s more universal in symbolism and applicable to anyone regardless of religion, unlike specific religious symbols like the Cross or the Star of David.

 The concept of yin yang is present in both Confucianism and Taoism, both of Chinese origins, but is more prominent in the latter religion.
 In Taoism, the main objective is for living creatures and the universe to achieve a harmonious co-existence, where everyone lives in balance with Tao.

 Taoists strongly believe that matching pairs exist and then unite to form a universal whole.
 Some examples are the presence of light and dark or the existence of hot and cold temperatures.
 Yin and yang show the interconnection of everything in the universe where no one can function or survive alone.